 - National Academy of Sciences on the inevitable Hothouse Effect

 - David Wallace-Wells’ annotated Uninhabitable Earth

 - Henley & King projection

 - IPCC’s worst-case scenarios loom likeliest

-- IPCC is way underestimating
+- IPCC is way underestimating the economic costs

 - Meibom et. al. ocean finding

 - U.S. Department of Defense study on sea level by 2050